Supporting imagery

 Constructing the frame

-Now that you’ve had a glance at the most important components, let me give you a quick summary of how the graphics subsystem turns data into an image.
-In other words, how it renders a frame:
+Now that you’ve had a glance at the most important components, let me give you a quick summary of how the graphics subsystem turns data into an image - in other words, how it renders a frame:

 - The CPU fills VRAM with the required references for the sprite layer and Fix layer.

-- Based on the information in VRAM, the VDC fetches graphics from C ROMs and the S ROM; and stores them in the line buffers.
+- Based on the information in VRAM, the VDC fetches graphics from C ROMs and the S ROM, and stores them in the line buffers.

 - The Video DAC outputs a video signal to the TV.